 - Recurring task creation

-Each of these features makes it easy for stakeholders to stay informed and involved while heightening your team’s ability to function, even over long periods of time.
+Each of these features makes it easy for stakeholders to stay informed and involved while heightening your team’s ability to function, even over long periods.
 Try Wrike’s two-week free trial and see how our communication plan template helps unify teams and stakeholders.